borayuret/P1-Test-a-Perceptual-Phenomenon/README.md

 6. Optional: What do you think is responsible for the effects observed?
 Can you think of an alternative or similar task that would result in a similar effect?
 Some research about the problem will be helpful for thinking about these two questions!
 </h3>

+I think, for the brain, reading a word is faster than determining the color.
+So there is an interference in the Stroop test.

+As an alternative task, i can give the confuse your legs example (http://www.sciencemadesimple.co.uk/activity-blogs/confuse_your_legs)

+Lift your right foot a few inches from the floor and then begin to move it in a clockwise direction.
+While you’re doing this, use a finger your right index finger to draw a number 6 in the air.
+Your foot will turn in an anticlockwise direction and there’s nothing you can do about it!

+The left side of your brain, which controls the right side of your body, is responsible for rhythm and timing.
+The left side of your brain cannot deal with operating two opposite movements at the same time and so it combines them into a single motion.

+Try this with your right foot and left hand and you should have no problem!

 <p><p>
 Sources: